Iterable/iterable-web-sdk/README.md

 [Iterable](https://www.iterable.com) is a growth-marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
-Use it to send customized email, SMS, push notification, in-app message, web push notification campaigns to your customers.
+Use it to send customized email, SMS, push notification, in-app message, embedded message, and web push notification campaigns to your customers.

-This SDK helps you integrate your Web apps with Iterable.
+This SDK helps you integrate your web apps with Iterable.

 # Table of contents